ankurk91/vue-table-sorter/README.md

 ## Usage

-This is an example with Bootstrap css
+This is an example with Bootstrap CSS and `axios`

 ```html